nadavmatalon/PCA9536_RGB/README.md

 - PIN IO0: GREEN
 - PIN IO1: BLUE

->When using either the default or the custom constructors, replace '__device_name__' above with a name of your choice.
-As the PCA9536 comes with a single hardwired I2C address, initializations of the class instance is done automatically to that address.

-Next, make sure to inlude an instruction for initializing the I2C Bus for the [Wire Library](https://github.com/arduino/Arduino/tree/master/hardware/arduino/avr/libraries/Wire), as follows:
+Next, make sure to inlude an instruction for initializing the I2C Bus for the [Wire](https://github.com/arduino/Arduino/tree/master/hardware/arduino/avr/libraries/Wire) Library, as well as the newly created PCA9536 instance, as follows:

-(There's no need to include the Wire Library at the top of the sketch as it's already included by the PCA9536 Library)
+(There's no need to include the [Wire](https://github.com/arduino/Arduino/tree/master/hardware/arduino/avr/libraries/Wire) Library at the top of the sketch as it's already included by the PCA9536 Library)

 ```
 void setup() {
     Wire.begin();
+    device_name.init();
     // ...other setup code...
 }
 ```
+>When using either the default or the custom constructors, replace '__device_name__' above with a name of your choice.
+As the PCA9536 comes with a single hardwired I2C address, initializations of the class instance is done automatically to that address.

 ## LIBRARY FUNCTIONS